behu-kea/first-semester-java/projects/tamagotchi.md

 3 - sleep
 1

-Miaui McLickALot is running af a ball, now her energy went down 1 and her hunger went up 1 What would you now like to do?
+Miaui McLickALot is running afters a ball, now her energy went down 1 and her hunger went up 1 What would you now like to do?
 1 - play
 2 - feed